justinbois/eqtk/doc/user_guide/high_level/eqtk_solve.rst

 Example problem
 ---------------

 As we demonstrate the usage of ``eqtk.solve()``, it is useful to have an example in mind.
-We will use the example from the :ref:`core concepts <Core concepts>` part of the user guide (which you should read if you have not already.
+We will use the example from the :ref:`core concepts <Core concepts>` part of the user guide (which you should read if you have not already).
 The chemical reactions and associated equilibrium constants for that example are

 .. math::
     \begin{array}{lcl}